ChandrakalaRatan/log_analysis/README.md

 2. Display most popular authors of all time?
 3. On which days when more than 1% of requests had errors?

+## Installing the Vagrant VM for ud330 - Authentication & Authorization
+Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section
+In Lessons 2,3 and 4 of this course, you'll use a virtual machine (VM) to run a web server and a web app that uses it.
+The VM is a Linux system that runs on top of your own machine.
+You can share files easily between your computer and the VM.
+We're using the Vagrant software to configure and manage the VM.
+Here are the tools you'll need to install to get it running:

+## Git
+If you don't already have Git installed, download Git from git-scm.com.
+Install the version for your operating system.
+On Windows, Git will provide you with a Unix-style terminal and shell (Git Bash).
+(On Mac or Linux systems you can use the regular terminal program.)

+You will need Git to install the configuration for the VM.
+If you'd like to learn more about Git, take a look at our course about Git and Github.

-## System Requirements
+## VirtualBox
-Download Udacity's Linux-based virtual machine (VM) configuration which includes all of the necessary software to run the application.
-1. Download Vagrant from  Download it from vagrantup.com. and install.
-2. Download the VM configuration frome FSND-Virtual-Machine.zip and install.
-3. Clone this repository to a directory of your choice.
-4. Change directory to the vagrant directory
-5. Download  log_analysis.py files from the respository and move them to your vagrant directory within your VM

-## How to run the program
+VirtualBox is the software that actually runs the VM.
+You can download it from virtualbox.org, here.
+Install the platform package for your operating system.
+You do not need the extension pack or the SDK.
+You do not need to launch VirtualBox after installing it.
+Ubuntu 14.04 Note: If you are running Ubuntu 14.04, install VirtualBox using the Ubuntu Software Center, not the virtualbox.org web site.
+Due to a reported bug, installing VirtualBox from the site may uninstall other software you need.
+Vagrant
+Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
+You can download it from vagrantup.com.
+Install the version for your operating system.
+Windows Note: The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
+Be sure to allow this.

+## Fetch the Source Code and VM Configuration
+Windows: Use the Git Bash program (installed with Git) to get a Unix-style terminal.
+Other systems: Use your favorite terminal program.

-1. Run the command vagrant up.
-To start the virtual machine
+## Run the virtual machine!
-2. Run vagrant ssh to log in to your newly installed Linux VM!
+Using the terminal, change directory to current working directory, then type **vagrant up** to launch your virtual machine.

+Once it is up and running, type **vagrant ssh.** This will log your terminal into the virtual machine, and you'll get a Linux shell prompt.
+When you want to log out, type exit at the shell prompt.
+To turn the virtual machine off (without deleting anything), type **vagrant halt**.
+If you do this, you'll need to run **vagrant up** again before you can log into it.

+Now that you have Vagrant up and running type **vagrant ssh** to log into your VM. change to the /vagrant directory by typing **cd /vagrant**.
+This will take you to the shared folder between your virtual machine and host machine.

+From the terminal, run: git clone https://github.com/ChandrakalaRatan/log_analysis.git  and change the directory in **cd log_analysis** directory

+Type ls to ensure that you are inside the directory that contains **newsdata.sql**, **log_analysis.py** **log_analysis_result.rft**,**README.md**.

-3. Download  and extract the newsdata.zip in you working directory and Run psql -d news -f newsdata.sql
+Now Run **psql -d news -f newsdata.sql**

-4. Execute the following two queries to create two view for problem 3 CREATE VIEW errors AS  SELECT DATE(time) AS day, CAST(COUNT(status) AS FLOAT)  AS no_error_request FROM log WHERE NOT status='200 OK' GROUP BY day ORDER BY day;
+Execute the following two queries to create two view for problem 3

+**CREATE VIEW errors AS  SELECT DATE(time) AS day, CAST(COUNT(status) AS FLOAT)  AS no_error_request FROM log WHERE NOT status='200 OK' GROUP BY day ORDER BY day;**

-CREATE VIEW total AS SELECT DATE(time) AS day, CAST(COUNT(status) AS FLOAT) AS total_requests FROM log GROUP BY day ORDER BY day;
+**CREATE VIEW total AS SELECT DATE(time) AS day, CAST(COUNT(status) AS FLOAT) AS total_requests FROM log GROUP BY day ORDER BY day;**

-5. Run this command  python log_analysis.py to see the result and verify with log_analysis_result.rft
+Run this command  **python log_analysis.py**  to see the result and verify with **log_analysis_result.rft**